 Our disputes product originated with the idea that Primer could create a single version of dispute events across all payment processors.

-What’s more, each notification Primer sends also provides a uniform set of fields allowing any member of the team to understand the data.
-Again, Primer covers all the complex mapping from various processors, leaving your team free to make use of the data right out of the box.
+Moreover, each notification Primer sends also provides a uniform set of fields allowing any team member to understand the data.
+Again, Primer covers all the complex mapping from various processors, leaving your team free to use the data immediately.

 Use the disputes app in Primer Workflows

-Primer Workflows connect apps together in a simple UI, without using a single line of code.
+Primer Workflows connect apps in a simple UI without using a single line of code.

 By creating a disputes app that's available to any merchant using our automation engine, we've unlocked a whole new set of use cases, including:

-Sending dispute events to fraud tools like Riskified, who often require this information to improve risk models or reimburse chargebacks.
+Sending dispute events to fraud tools like Riskified often requires this information to improve risk models or reimburse chargebacks.

 Automatically refunding payments when a card issuer launches a retrieval investigation, avoiding chargeback fees.

 Preventing orders from being dispatched if a dispute has been raised.

 Using the Developers page in the Primer dashboard, in a matter of seconds, you can also set up webhooks to push this data wherever you need it.
 This allows you always to receive dispute data in the same format, no matter which payment processor or payment method is used.
 These webhooks allow data to be shared when a workflow makes less sense, such as sending data to a fraud engine that's been built in-house.